 The historical data includes most of the drill core in storage but does not include the original assay certificates.
 The historical results were compiled by Wolfden using original drill logs, drill sections, working files, reports, and databases prepared by the former owners of the Property at that time and subsequently acquired by Wolfden.

-Wolfden Drilling
+Wolfden Drilling, 2017-2018

-Wolfden completed a 38-hole diamond drill program totaling 15,451 metres, during the period of December 2017 to December 2018, using a drill contractor based out of Duluth, Minnesota.
+Wolfden undertook a drilling program comprising 38 drill holes totalling 15,451 metres, during the period of December 2017 to December 2018.
+The drilling was completed by Downing Drilling Inc., based out of Duluth, Minnesota.